Rowan Prep School, Claygate

 Girls do well here and last year all Year 6 girls went on to their first choice of senior school.
 There’s supportive process in place to help guide families in their search for the right senior school.
 It’s all about matching the right school to the girl.

-Susan Clarke has been at the school for eight years.
+Susan Clarke has been at the school for nine years.
 She’s super warm and is committed to the school’s family feel.
 Her own daughter is at the school.
 She’s a big fan of girls’ education and is an advocate of creating an environment where girls can know themselves, be secure, grow in confidence and feel empowered.
 She has an open-door policy and the girls – as well as parents – are encouraged to pop in and say hello at any time.

 If there’s anything quirky about Rowan Prep it’s how you say the name – it’s pronounced Rah-wan.